wingkwong/dart_tel_input/README.md

 # Dart Tel Input
-A Dart Widget for entering a telephone number
+A Dart widget for entering international telephone numbers with dropdown searching input countries

 ## Getting Started
 ### Add the following line in your pubspec file